ycetin94/terraform-eks-karpenter/README.md

 ---> Get agrgo cd initial password with

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo

+Kubectl port-forwarding can also be used to connect to the API server without exposing the service.

+"  kubectl port-forward svc/argocd-server -n argocd 8080:443  "

 ... commands and login using localhost:8080